-KuroKura is curated by Kyoto sake bar owner Yoram Ofer and Tokyo-based drink writer Nick Coldicott.
+Kuro Kura is a selection of artisanal junmai sakes from Kyoto sake bar owner Yoram Ofer and Tokyo-based drinks writer Nicholas Coldicott.

 The breweries are small, deliberately.
 The bigger you grow, the more you have to compromise on materials, attention, and the freedom to innovate.

 The brewers are artisans.
 They’re making the sakes they want to drink.
-For most of them it meant a significant risk.
+For most it meant a significant risk.
 Some were using, or growing, expensive organic rice long before anyone cared.
-All were making deep, multi-layered brews at a time when the fashion was for simple, light, floral styles.
-But they stuck to their guns, their audience found them, and these sakes are now some of the rarest, most sought-after bottles around.
+All were making deep, multi-layered brews at a time when the fashion was for simple, light styles.
+But they stuck to their guns, their audience found them, and these sakes are now some of the most sought-after bottles around.

-The sakes are nuanced, balanced, the alcohol is integrated, they have character.
+The sakes are nuanced, balanced, the alcohol is integrated, and they have character.
 And because they’re made by people rather than computers, they don’t taste exactly the same from year to year.
 We celebrate the variations that come from the craft process.

 They’re premium, but not in the way many people use the term.
-None of the brewers believe the quality of a sake is determined by how much of the rice you remove.
+None of the brewers believes the quality of a sake is determined by how much of the rice you remove.
 That’s just one of many factors to shape the character.
-Others include the type of rice, the conditions it grew in, how much you mill it, the mineral content of the local water, how long you soak the rice, how you steam it, how carefully you make the koji, which starter method you choose, the size of the tank, the temperature and length of the fermentation, how you press it, whether you filter or pasteurize, how long you rest it and at what temperature.
+Others include the type of rice, the conditions it grew in, the mineral content of the local water, how long you soak the rice, how you steam it, how carefully you make the koji, which starter method you choose, the size of the tank, the temperature and length of the fermentation, how you press it, whether you filter or pasteurize, how long you rest it and at what temperature.
 But the single biggest factor that affects the taste of a sake is the talent of the brewer, and no number on the label can tell you about that.
-We hope you’ll find the KuroKura logo a reliable indicator.
+We hope you’ll find the Kuro Kura name a reliable indicator.